DandelionSprout/adfilt/Dandelion Sprout's Official DNS Server/README.md

 * 9th of January 15:00 UTC - 28th of January: All I did was enable Flathub and play Space Cadet Pinball, then the Raspberry Pi froze, and when I restarted it had become permanently unable to connect to public IPs and addresses.
 I hate Linux more than ever before.
 * 15th of February 20:09-20:16 UTC: An ASUS router update caused problems with IPv6, so I had to scramble real quick to fix it.
 * 12th of March 13:35 UTC: Some 4 weeks after scheduled, the `dandelionsprout2.` secondary server is back online.
+* Early June 2022: Increasingly severe muscle movement problems, coupled with me forgetting to add the SSL certificate expiry dates in my Thunderbird calendar, and the total lack of feedback from server users, resulted in a 3-day outage.
+I'm hoping to make up for it by attempting to re-enable DNSCrypt.